-In each of the 3 operating NPPs of the TPC there is a corrective action program (CAP) of the plant itself.
+In each of Chinshan, Kuosheng and Maanshan NPPs of the TPC there is a corrective action program (CAP) of the plant itself.
 This CAP program integrated all the mechanisms for resolving various problems of the plant into a system to carry out the tasks of problem discovery, classification, correction, following up, and analysis, as well as resources integration.
 The purpose of the integrated CAP system is to enhance or improve the analyses of root cause, common-cause, and problem trends, and the evaluation of the effectiveness of the corrective actions and the plant health indicators.
 In the Maanshan NPP, the CAP is also named the excellent management system.

 Each operating NPP regularly held a review meeting of the CAP to review the deteriorative trend of the plant's SSCs and identify the plant system weakness.
 In the meantime, the NPP will report to the nuclear managers of superior levels via the "safety culture implementation meeting" held quarterly by the Department of Nuclear Generation (DONG) in the TPC Headquarters to review the weakness of the nuclear systems.
-The DONG then statistically documents the CAPs related to human behavior and management in the past 18 months, and prioritizes these CAPs according to the degree of severity in order to supervise the operation of the plant as well as to find out and correct the weakness in time.
+At the end of 2016, TPC's staff took the Oyster Creek NPP benchmarking visit to learn about the overall classification and implementation of the US CAP.
+In 2017, TPC began to develop the CAP Manager management system.
+The director of the simulation center or the deputy director was appointed as the CAP manager and formed the CAP supervision team to strengthen the effectiveness of CAP Information System Database and to conduct the Station Ownership Committee (SOC) and Management Review Committee (MRC) meetings to regularly review the plant weaknesses, repeating occurrence, etc., and develop corrective actions, track the improvements for plant performance.